 We paid $16.50 each for tickets.
 The price covered transportation to and from our hotel to the ferry dock, park admission fees, and lunch.
 It was a full day trip: swimming at a beach off the beaten path; a tour of the bay; a lunch stop; more bay cruising; swimming and snorkeling at Monkey Island, where the monkeys are quite mischievous; a final stop at a fishing village to see how locals live and work.

 Another boat trip we took was at night in the local bay.
 We went on an old jalopy of a boat with an experienced and able older captain.
 We like to spread the love to the little guy instead of the giant tour companies.

 The captain approached us as we walked along the waterfront and offered his night ride around the bay for the equivalent of $8.75.
 We didn’t even haggle.
 We’re budget travelers, but we’re not cheap.

 I’m sure you could stroll the waterfront and find our fisherman – or another – to support.
 The ride itself was awesome.
 It was only around the bay, but the giant unlit karst formations against the twinkling lights of the town and the lapping bay water, and the chugging (cough cough) boat, were all an experience to remember.

 Cat Ba and Lan Ha Bay, like most other places in Vietnam we have seen, are thriving with a relatively new tourism industry.
-Hotels are being built all over Cat Ba town, and every year more tourists seek out Lan Ha Bay and its more-crowded sister, Ha Long Bay.
+Developers are building all over Cat Ba town, and every year more tourists seek out Lan Ha Bay and its more-crowded sister, Ha Long Bay.